Chestnut blight: History

 It is estimated that in some places, such as the Appalachian Mountains, one in every four hardwoods was an American chestnut.
 Mature trees often grew straight and branch-free for 50 feet and could grow up to 100 feet tall with a trunk diameter of 14 feet at a few feet above ground level.
 The reddish-brown wood was lightweight, soft, easy to split, very resistant to decay, and did not warp or shrink.
 For three centuries many barns and homes near the Appalachian Mountains were made from American chestnut.
 Its straight-grained wood was ideal for building furniture and caskets.
-The fruit that fell to the ground was an important cash crop and food source.
 The bark and wood were rich in tannic acid, which provided tannins for use in the tanning of leather.

+Chestnuts were an important cash crop and food source.
 Many native animals fed on chestnuts, and chestnuts were used for livestock feed, which kept the cost of raising livestock low.

-Efforts started in the 1930s and are still ongoing, in Massachusetts and many other places in the United States, to repopulate the country with chestnut trees.
+Efforts started in the 1930s and are still ongoing, in Massachusetts and many other places in the United States, to repopulate chestnut trees.
 Surviving American chestnut trees are being bred for resistance to the blight, notably by The American Chestnut Foundation, which aims to reintroduce a blight-resistant American chestnut to its original forest range within the early decades of the 21st century.
 Japanese chestnut and Chinese chestnut, as well as Seguin's chestnut and Henry's chestnut, have been used in these breeding programs in the US to create disease-resistant hybrids with the American chestnut.
 Chinese chestnut trees have been found to have the highest resistance to chestnut blight; however, individuals within the Chinese chestnut species may vary in blight resistance.
 Some individuals are still quite susceptible while others are essentially immune.